 Remove Your Wisdom Teeth

 If your dentist decides that you’d benefit from wisdom tooth extraction, it is important to follow their recommendations to avoid further damage.
-Contact Inglewood Family Dental for some of the best hospitality and priced procedures from following the 2022 Dental Fee Guide today!
+Contact Inglewood Family Dental for some of the best hospitality and priced procedures from following the current Dental Fee Guide today!
 We’ll never overcharge you, so don’t fear out of pocket costs and get your oral situation fixed with us!

 Like us on Facebook!